AntonSol919/linkspace/homepage/basics.md

 :::

-A point also has a creation date and can be signed - such that you can identify who created it.
+A point also has a creation date and are **optionally** signed - such that you can identify who created it.

 As such, we can uniquely get a specific point by its <span id="hh0">[HASH_0]</span>, or multiple entries through a path "/thread/Tabs or spaces/msg".

 This might seem more trouble than existing solutions like a filesystem or HTTP.
-A single path gets you a single result.
+In those key-value systems a single path gets you a single result.

-However, in practice it's trivial to emulate this behavior by adding constraints to a requested tree; Such as requesting the latest, or the latest signed by a specific public key.
+However, in practice it's trivial to behave similarly by adding constraints to a requested set; Such as 'only return the latest', or 'the latest signed by a specific public key'.

-Conversely, I would argue both filesystems and HTTP are more trouble over all.
+Conversely, I would argue both filesystems and HTTP servers are more trouble over all.
-They hide that they return multiple values - a new value depending on when and where you make the query.
+They hide that they return multiple values - a new value depending on when and where you make the request.

 :::{.container .pkt .pkthd}
 +-----------------------------------+-----------------------------+------------+--------------------------------+---------------------------------------------+